garethahealy/rego-blog/README.md

 Once we have a policy, we can look at the toolset to execute it.
 OPA gives you the policy engine but to build a full solution that works on and off-cluster, it's best to combine OPA with the following complementary tooling:
-- OPA Conftest
+- OPA conftest
 - OPA Gatekeeper
 - konstraint

-### OPA Conftest
+### OPA conftest
-[Conftest](https://github.com/open-policy-agent/conftest) is a golang-based CLI which is part of the OPA project.
+[conftest](https://github.com/open-policy-agent/conftest) is a golang-based CLI which is part of the OPA project.
 It allows you to execute OPA policies against a YAML/JSON dataset.
 It is a great addition to a CI/CD pipeline to [left-shift](https://www.redhat.com/en/topics/security) compliance testing against your companies policies.
-Instead of waiting for developers to deploy the resources and discover they are not compliant, Conftest allow them to validate the resources as part of their Software Development Life Cycle (SDLC).
+Instead of waiting for developers to deploy the resources and discover they are not compliant, conftest allow them to validate the resources as part of their Software Development Life Cycle (SDLC).

 ### OPA Gatekeeper
 [Gatekeeper](https://github.com/open-policy-agent/gatekeeper) is a set of `Pods` which work via a Kubernetes [admission controller webhook](https://kubernetes.io/docs/reference/access-authn-authz/extensible-admission-controllers/),